Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable6.md

 ## Implemented requirements

-**Requirement**: As a user, I want to be able to login so that I can access my account.\
+**Requirement**: As a user, I want to be able to login so that I can access my account securely.\
 **Issue**: [Link to Issue](https://github.com/Gus-Siegel/ProjectPassword/issues/91)\
 **Pull Request**: [Link to Pull request](https://github.com/Gus-Siegel/ProjectPassword/pull/143)\
 **Implemented by**: Taylor Nielsen, Eduardo De La Rosa, Alexander Siegel, Brock Heinz, Levi Watlington, and Michael Vertin\